stuttter/ludicrousdb/README.md

-hyperdb
+LudicrousDB
 =======

-HyperDB is an advanced database class that supports replication, failover, load balancing, and partitioning.
+LudicrousDB is an advanced database class that supports replication, failover, load balancing, and partitioning, based on Automattic's HyperDB drop-in.